-The notice of termination required to be given by an employee is the same as that required of an employer, except that there is no requirement for employees over 45 years old to give additional notice.
-If an employee fails to give the required notice, the employer may withhold any money due to the employee on termination under this award or the NES, an amount not exceeding the amount the employee would have been paid under this award in respect of the period of notice required by this clause, less any period of notice actually given by the employee.
+The notice of termination required to be given by an employee is the same as that required of an employer except that there is no requirement for employees over 45 years old to give additional notice except that there is no requirement on the employee to give additional notice based on the age of the employee concerned.
+If an employee fails to give the required notice, the employer may withhold from any money due to the employee on termination under this award or the NES, an amount not exceeding the amount the employee would have been paid under this award in respect of the period of notice required by this clause, less any period of notice actually given by the employee.